-- Sing Christmas carols or play music at a home for elderly people.
+- Perform for the elderly: Sing Christmas carols or play music at a home for elderly people.
 Usually all that’s required to arrange a visit is a phone call to the home staff.
 They are generally only too happy to welcome a school choir.
 Make sure that the choir or music group rehearses well, even if it’s only a temporary organization.
 The audience deserves the students’ best efforts.

-- Spend an afternoon helping at the local food bank or another community organization and consider doing this several times during the school year.
-The amount of time that the students help may not be very significant for the food bank, but the visit is a wonderful opportunity for students to see that some people need help obtaining something as basic as food.
+- Volunteer at a food bank: Spend an afternoon helping at the local food bank or another community organization and consider doing this several times during the school year.
+The amount of time that the students help may not be very significant for the food bank, but the visit is a wonderful opportunity for students to see that some people need help in obtaining something as basic as food.

-- Collect non-perishable items for the food bank in school.
+- Run a food drive: Collect non-perishable items for the food bank in school.
 The winning class or group can receive a small reward.
-For example, students in my school have to follow a uniform dress code.
-Being allowed to wear clothes of their own choice for a day is very motivating for them!
+For example, students in my school had to follow a uniform dress code.
+Being allowed to wear clothes of their own choice for a day was very motivating for them.

-- Collect items for the food bank at special events.
-My school holds two drama/music/dance productions a year.
-Tickets are free for parents and other family members, but we ask that the audience members bring a donation for the food bank.
-Many of them do.
+- Tie the food drive to school events: Collect items for the food bank at special events.
+My school held two drama/music/dance productions a year.
+Tickets are free for parents and other family members, but we asked the audience members to bring a donation for the food bank.
+Many of them did.

-- Students could also make a collection of donated clothing and blankets or collect donated toys for children.
+- Organize a clothing, toy, or book drive: Students could also make a collection of donated clothing and blankets or collect donated toys for children and books for all ages.
+All of the items should be in good condition.
 Many areas have local charities that are delighted to accept these items.